ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of passing the node's name to the library initialization call, we do
-the initialization, then pass the node name to the creation of the node object
+the initialization, then pass the node name to the creation of the node object:
-(we can use the ``auto`` keyword because now we're requiring a C++14 compiler):

 .. code-block:: cpp